Epilepsy Information Standard

 • might be required to support care planning.

-As part of phase 4, we will be consulting with system suppliers to test the feasibility and design of the proposed Epilepsy Information Standard.
-This builds on the consultations carried out in the previous phase and will help ensure the standard is practical and implementable across care settings.
+As part of Phase 4, we will be consulting with system suppliers to test the feasibility and design of the proposed Epilepsy Information Standard.
+This builds on consultations carried out in the previous phase and will help ensure the standard is practical and implementable across care settings.

 PRSB logo